nassernajibi/WGEN-v2.0/README.md

 - If you have comments, please contact the correspondence of this repository [Nasser Najibi](https://nassernajibi.com) directly.

 ### License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/nassernajibi/WGEN-v2.0/blob/83e90d81cd08d2aa18e998d7ad42c8c437308f9a/LICENSE) file for details.
+This project is licensed under the GPL-3.0 license - see the [LICENSE.md](https://github.com/nassernajibi/WGEN-v2.0/blob/83e90d81cd08d2aa18e998d7ad42c8c437308f9a/LICENSE) file for details.

 **Disclaimer:**
 You are running the scripts/functions which means you will not blame the author(s)/developer(s) if they break your stuff.